Can't Help Myself (Sun Yuan and Peng Yu): Venice Biennale: May You Live in Interesting Times

 After its display at the Guggenheim, Can't Help Myself was displayed at the 2019 Venice Biennale for its 58th anniversary.
 The Venice Biennale's 58th exhibition, titled May You Live in Interesting Times, was curated by Ralph Rugoff and ran from May 11, 2019 to November 24, 2019.

 The expression "interesting times" was utilized by the Venice Biennale to represent the "menacing times" of sociopolitical polarization and "oversimplification of controversial topics".
 The May You Live in Interesting Times was to bring awareness to global crises such as nationalism, treats to traditions and institutions, and controversial relationships in a "post-war" and highly combated world.
-The works present in May You Live in Interesting Times was to serve as a demonstration of arts social function and present art pieces that challenging existing habits and exposes multiple perspectives on controversial issues.
+The works present in May You Live in Interesting Times was to serve as a demonstration of art's social function and present art pieces that challenging existing habits and exposes multiple perspectives on controversial issues.

-The exhibition itself was split into two propositions: Proposition A and Proposition B, which each include one artwork from the same group of artist, each piece being vastly different and utilizing different mediums.
+The exhibition itself was split into two propositions: Proposition A and Proposition B, which each include one artwork from the same group of artists, each piece being vastly different and utilizing different mediums.
 In general, Proposition A was more primitive in subject and had archaic displays, whereas Proposition B represented a shift toward modernity and industrialization.
 This allows for each artist to display an alternative presentation of their perspective of global politics.
 Can't Help Myself was displayed in the Central Pavilion within Proposition B and served as a testament to Sun Yuan and Peng Yu's perspective of technology's effect on politics and the maintenance of geopolitical borders.
 Can't Help Myself tells the story of the political "other" through using industrialization to emphasize this narrative.
 The kinetic sculpture is a manifestation of a sentient form of life captured in a cage and put on display and confined to do a Sisyphean task because of technology and industrial programming.